-During the 5 days of the Convergence, you will get to discover different traditional village living skills that are will surely appear relevant from a permaculturist’ point of view: efficient, accessible, replicable, long lasting… What we could call “appropriate technologies”.
+During the 5 days of the Convergence, participants got to discover different traditional village living skills from Telangana that surely appear relevant from a permaculturist’ point of view: efficient, accessible, replicable, long lasting… What we could call “appropriate technologies”.
+Those were including:

-Two visits at Aranya Permaculture farm will be organised on November 28 and November 30 from 9.00 am to 5.00 pm (including lunch) in addition to above schedule.
+Two visits at Aranya Permaculture farm were organised on November 28 and November 30.

 It is a 20-year old Indian tropical dryland permaculture farm and a beautiful example of how to regenerate a dry bare land and turn it into an abundant food forest.
 The food forest and annual crop fields were established entirely rainfed.
 There are over 200 different species of trees giving tropical fruits 365 days a year.
 Recently solar system and pump has been established which has diversified even more some of the planting.
 It has been designed by the co-founders of Aranya Agricultural Alternatives and hosts of IPC India 2017, Padma & Narsanna Koppula and is a place of experimentation that's still evolving and always welcoming, with one motto: (almost) everything should come from the system and remain, as long as possible, within the system.